Cautions and Caveats About Taking Leaves: Part 1

 As there several tax implications arising from the deferred salary leave plan, faculty who are interested should review the specific details of the plan on the MS Word document titles Deferred Salary Leave Plan, located at http://www.kpu.ca/hr/employeeresources/faculty.

-If you have questions about any aspects of the Collective Agreement leave provisions outlined in this article, please feel free to contact me.
+If you have questions about any aspects of the Collective Agreement leave provisions outlined in this article, please contact the KFA.
+We can help you with all steps of the leave process.